 - Regular admission to the MSU Master of Public Health program for fall semester 2022

 - 300 to 500-word personal statement discussing the applicant’s commitment to the Flint community (e.g., volunteer or work activities involving community engagement) and the applicant’s plans/goals within the Flint community for implementing the knowledge obtained through completion of the Master of Public Health program

 - Resume/CV (word or PDF doc)

-Students with a fall 2021 semester start will be given priority.
+Students with a fall 2022 semester start will be given priority.
 If the scholarship is not awarded to a fall semester applicant, it will be offered to spring and summer semester applicants.
-Apply by June 30, 2021, 11:59 pm.
-Late or incomplete applications will not be accepted or considered.
+Prospective students can apply now and defer enrollment until fall 2022.